This year our retreat focus is “Everything Changes; Keeping Clarity and Peace Throughout”

 During this retreat we will focus on:

 We understand that this decision requires a leap of faith.
 This is why we offer payment plans.
-If you would like to secure your spot and make payments moving forward, we ask that you place a $200 Deposit due November 1, 2018.
-The second payment is due on December 1, 2018 in the amount of $300.
-The remaining payment is due January 20, 2018.
+If you would like to secure your spot and make payments moving forward, we ask that you place a $300 Deposit due November 1, 2019.
+The second payment is due on December 1, 2019 in the amount of $300.
+The remaining payment is due January 20, 2020.

-The $200 deposit is non-refundable.
+The $300 deposit is non-refundable.
 After January 20th, $500 is non-refundable.
 We ask that you provide us with a minimum of two weeks notice if you need to cancel.
 For cancellations given within that two week time frame, full retreat payment is required.

+Tracey Owens, Empowerment Catalyst and Spiritual Teacher, has her own unique perspective to living in a truly empowered, authentic way.
 Tracey believes that transformation occurs through the conscious commitment of aligning how one thinks, speaks, feels, and acts.
 Her services are a combination of Spiritual Counseling, Thought Transformation, and Energy Healing Work.
 This combination creates a welcoming environment for deep and lasting change to be brought forward and implemented.

 Some of the issues she assists clients with include insecurity and low self-esteem, addiction and recovery, depression and stress, resolving and healing unconscious blocks to success, releasing automatic negative thoughts and emotions (including anger), improving physical health and overall vitality, reconnecting with personal power, and uncovering one’s calling, life purpose, or “mission.”